 Thanks to state revenues collected from energy exploration and mineral extraction contracts, Wyoming is a very tax friendly place for retirees.
 There is no state personal income tax, and so Social Security is not taxed.
 In fact, no retirement income is taxed.
-Real estate is assessed at just 9.5%, and a property tax deferral program lets homeowners delay paying 50% of their taxes if they are at least age 62 and have a limited income. i The annual tax on a $275,000 home is approximately $1,600.
-The state sales tax is just 4%.
+A property tax deferral program lets homeowners delay paying 50% of their taxes if they are at least age 62 and have a limited income.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Cody is .63%.
+The annual taxes on a $450,000 home are approximately $2,835.
+The combined sales tax is 4%.

 With Yellowstone just 50 miles to the west, Cody attracts a lot of visitors, primarily during the summer months.
 The town works hard to cultivate and promote its Western heritage for the benefit of tourists, but it is also the real deal.
 Residents are independent-minded and practical.
 Cowboys and ranchers in Stetsons mingle with vacationers, and cattle auctions attract lively crowds.
 The "Cody Stampede," one of the largest rodeos in the nation, takes place in early July and brings in ranchers and performers from around the West.